Have you ever told someone you’d pray for them and then forgot?

 5. Devotional + Prayer Journal in One

-I just recently discovered this journal, and it’s so good I had to share it with you because it’s the perfect way to seamlssly integrate your prayer life into your quiet time.
+I just recently created this journal, and it’s so good I had to share it with you because it’s the perfect way to seamlessly integrate your prayer life into your quiet time.

-What I love about Crystal Brother’s Homemaker’s Quiet Time Journal is that it integrates the two into one, so we’re prompted to do both things when we get away for a few minutes with the Lord.
+What I love about the Quiet Time Journal is that the introduction helps you cultivate consistent Quiet Time through a scientifically proven process, and the daily pages integrate Bible study and prayer, so we’re prompted to do both things when we get away for a few minutes with the Lord.

 Here’s what it looks like on the inside: